Belfio/alfredo-me/@/projects/lastweek.md

 ### The problem

 I love my newsletters.
 I read Astral Codex, Matt Levine, Zvi, PG.
-However I never have a week where I manage to read them all.
+However, I never have a week where I manage to read them all.
 This makes me sad and nervous.

 ### The solution